zsiki/fuzzy_join/README.md

 This plugin uses Damerau-Levenshtein edit distance, see https://en.wikipedia.org/wiki/Damerau-Levenshtein_distance.
 QGIS has a Levenshtein distance function which considers insert, delete and replace operations.
-Damerau-Levenshtein distance adds a fours operation the transposition when the order of the adjecent is wrong (e.g. hte -> the).
+Damerau-Levenshtein distance adds a fourth operation the transposition when the order of the adjecent vharacters is wrong (e.g. hte -> the).

 ## Usage